 Guests will be able to walk or ride the tractor from the amphitheatre to the base.
 For all guests who park in the upper parking lot, a shuttle ride will be available from the base to the parking lot.

-August 23 Nate Robinson Trio with special guest Basil Kats
+August 23 - Nate Robinson Trio with special guest Basil Katz

 Performances are subject to cancellation.

-Sundance celebrates the beauty of the season and the rich cultural heritage of the region with its annual Harvest Market.
-In keeping with Sundance’s commitment to the arts and nature, the Harvest Market features musical entertainment, amazing food and a myriad of artistic hand crafted items.
+Sundance Mountain Resort celebrates the rich cultural heritage of the region with its annual Harvest Market.
+The Harvest Market features musical entertainment, delicious food and a myriad of artistic hand-crafted items.
 The brilliant fall foliage amid the splendor of Mt.
 Timpanogos provides a beautiful backdrop for this event each year.

-The Harvest Market is complimentary to attend - some activites may have a cost.
+Cost: Free to attend, some activities may have a cost.

 Sundance Film Festival Epic Packages